Macrometacorp/docs/docs/search/search-functions.md

   RETURN { text: doc.text, score }
 ```

-Assuming a View with the following documents indexed and processed by the
+Assuming a view with the following documents indexed and processed by the
 `text_en` analyzer:

 ```js